txoof/PaperPi/README.md

 ## NOTE <!-- omit in toc -->

-**This version of PaperPi is under heavy development and is not ready for the average user.** We are working on adding more screen compatibility, possibly adding color screen support for inkyPHAT and WaveShare 3 color screens.
-There are also plans to make plugins easier to install and update.
+**This version of PaperPi is under heavy development and is not ready for the average user.**

 See our [Milestones here](https://github.com/txoof/PaperPi/milestones).
 PRs, bug reports, contributions, and testers are welcome.